-Vlogging vs Blogging, that is the question.
-If you are thinking about putting your creative content or business online you may be thinking what is the best platform for me?
-This can be a big turning point as this will be a major factor in getting views, exposure or even income from you’re content.
+Vlogging vs Blogging, that is the question for creators in 2017.
+If you are thinking about putting your content or business online, you may be thinking what is the best platform for me?
+This can be a big turning point as this will be a major factor in getting views, exposure or even income from your content.

 Blogging has been around since the early 2000’s and is most recognised if you were to bring it up in conversation.
 Compare that to Vlogging which is a relatively new concept that is starting to take on fast.
 Below we have included a graph which shows the search trends for both terms over the last 5 years.
 Red being Blogging vs Vlogging in blue.Source: Google Trends

 You can clearly see a shift happening from Blogging to Vlogging over this 5 year period.
 This is mainly due to the domination of YouTube and the ease of starting a Vlog.
 However both categories still have their place on the web.
 Lets deconstruct what both of these different categories are and what best suits your creative content and goals.